 The successful delivery of services and programs in support of these strategic goals is underpinned by a commitment to ongoing community engagement and a focus on social, environmental and financial and sustainability.

 ENVIRONMENT

-Moira will responsibly manage its environment and the communities affected by and living in that environment through innovation, leadership, quality services, partnerships and program delivery and accountability.
+Moira will responsibly manage its Moira will be a Shire where environment and the communities all its people and communities affected by and living in that environment through innovation, leadership, quality services, partnerships and program delivery and accountability.